-In accordance with the provisions set out in sections 14.6 and 14.7 of Regulation no. 5/2008 of CMVM and according to notices received from persons/entities covered by this regulation, it is hereby reported that the following transactions involving the Corticeira Amorim's shares were not carried out in the second half of 2017 by entities related to the company's Directors and Officers:
+According to notices received from persons/entities covered by this regulation, it is hereby reported that, on 2018, transactions involving the Corticeira Amorim's shares were not carried out by entities related to the company's Directors and Officers.

 No company which controls Corticeira Amorim or any of Corticeira Amorim's directors or officers or any person closely related to such directors or officers carried out transactions involving Corticeira Amorim's financial instruments.